simonmichael/hledger/doc/PULLREQUESTS.md

 Ideally each commit is complete, and has a single clear purpose, which should be documented in the summary (and long description, if needed).
 \#ISSUENOs can be mentioned in summary/description too when appropriate.

-Within the above constraint, fewer, larger commits are preferred.
+If these constraints are satisfied, then fewer, larger commits are preferred.

-Keep in mind that commit messages are valuable documentation for future developers and troubleshooters.
+Commit messages are valuable documentation for future developers and troubleshooters.
 They are also the starting point for package changelogs and hledger release notes.
 High-quality commit messages makes the release process quicker, and the resulting docs better.

 User-impacting commits should mention the user-visible changes, and be described in user-relevant language.
 Library-user-impacting commits, eg API changes, ideally will also be called out, and can described in more technical language.
 Commits affecting hledger internals are less important, but you may notice some adhoc conventions if you browse the history.
 In particular, you can optionally prefix the summary with short component codes (cf [Issues](#issues)) to facilitate history reading and changelog/release note production.